Working Papers

 Winner of APPAM PhD Dissertation Award, Runner-up of NTA Outstanding Doctoral Dissertation Award

-This version: May 2024
+First version: February 2024.
+This version: November 2024

 Intergenerational Mobility with Steven N. Durlauf